LukeM1aa/milestone-project-one/README.md

 ### HTML Validation

 [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input) was used to validate the HTML of the website.
 One page failed with an error and another has one warning.
-All others passed with no errors no warning to show.
+All others passed with no errors, no warning to show.

 <details>
 <summary>Home</summary>